UmutSeyhan0/Heart-Disease-API/README.md

 ## Project Overview

 This project is a machine learning–based heart disease prediction system.
-It trains a classification model on medical data and exposes the model through a REST API using FastAPI.
+It trains classification models on medical data and exposes the best-performing model through a REST API using FastAPI.

-The system predicts the probability of heart disease based on patient health metrics.
+The system predicts the probability of heart disease based on patient health metrics and is designed with a focus on **reducing false negatives**, which is critical in medical applications.

 ---

 ## Features

 * Trained machine learning models (Logistic Regression, Random Forest)
-* Reduced false negatives using threshold tuning
+* Threshold tuning to reduce false negatives
 * Model evaluation using:

   * Confusion Matrix
   * Precision, Recall, F1-score
-  * ROC-AUC
+  * Accuracy
 * REST API deployment with FastAPI
 * Interactive Swagger UI for testing